apache/airflow/docs/faq.rst

 How can my airflow dag run faster?
 ----------------------------------

-There are a few variables we could control to improve airflow dag performance:
+There are a few variables we can control to improve airflow dag performance:

 - ``parallelism``: This variable controls the number of task instances that runs simultaneously across the whole Airflow cluster.
 User could increase the ``parallelism`` variable in the ``airflow.cfg``.
 - ``concurrency``: The Airflow scheduler will run no more than ``concurrency`` task instances for your DAG at any given time.
 Concurrency is defined in your Airflow DAG.
 If you do not set the concurrency on your DAG, the scheduler will use the default value from the ``dag_concurrency`` entry in your ``airflow.cfg``.